 The Cancer Patient Experience Survey has been designed to monitor national progress on cancer care; to provide information to drive local quality improvements; to assist commissioners and providers of cancer care; and to inform the work of the various charities and stakeholder groups supporting cancer patients.

-The survey is conducted by Quality Health on behalf of NHS England.
-The results are published on the Quality Health national Cancer Patient Experience publication website.
+The survey is conducted by Picker Institute Europe on behalf of NHS England.
+The results are published on the National Cancer Patient Experience publication website.

 These are the latest Official Statistics for England for the Cancer Patient Experience Survey: